JennzM/JennzM/README.md

 JennzM/JennzM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+I have a few of my beginner projects on my Tableau Public page at https://public.tableau.com/app/profile/jennifer8101